Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Insight

 You gain Insight from seeing the Unnatural.
-When you do, fill in the corresponding number of notches beginning at the 1 position (1 o’clock).
+When you do, make a WIL save to determine whether you gain the full amount of Insight, or a reduced amount in case of success.
+Fill in the corresponding number of notches beginning at the 1 position (1 o’clock).
 If you gain 5 or more Insight in one go or if you cannot fill enough Insight notches, make an **Insight Save**.

 ### Insight Save